Roncà

 Roncà is a comune (township) in the Province of Verona in the Italian region Veneto, located about 80 km west of Venice and about 25 km east of Verona.
-As of 1 June 2007, it had a population of 3,585 and an area of 18.22 km2.
+As of 1 June 2007, it had an area of 18.22 km2.
+According to the 2021 census 3752 people were living in Roncà.

 The municipality of Roncà contains the frazione (subdivision) Terrossa, S. Margherita and Brenton.

 Roncà borders the following municipalities: Arzignano, Chiampo, Gambellara, Montebello Vicentino, Montecchia di Crosara, Montorso Vicentino, and San Giovanni Ilarione.